lyrrra/latin102/quiz2.md

 The brothers, whom Eurytion came to the wedding with, were violent Centaurs.

 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
-Dexamenus, who was promised in marriage to Eurytion, was afraid of Eurytion.❌
+Dexamenus was afraid of Eurytion, to whom Deinira was promised in marriage.

 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
 Eurytion, whose brothers were centaurs, expected to marry Deianira.

 4. Nessus tried to rape Deianira.
 Hercules killed Nessus.
-Nessus, whom killed by Hercules❌, tried to rape Deianira.
+Nessus, whom Hercules killed, tried to rape Deianira.

 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
 Nessus gave Deianira a vial of blood, by which Hercules was poisoned.